-To be able to interact with Zeebe in the cloud from the outside, every client application must authenticate itself.
-An OAuth Flow is used for authentication, which is shown below:
+To interact with Zeebe in the cloud from the outside, every client application must authenticate itself.
+An OAuth Flow is used for authentication:

 The client configuration is shown at the bottom of the cluster detail view.
 Create a new client and all necessary information is displayed.